logo

 Who is required to pay the BR fee?

-• Sole proprietorships.
+• Sole proprietors

-• Partnerships and limited partnerships carrying on business in Hong Kong.
+• Partnerships and limited partnerships

-• Locally incorporated limited companies.
+• Locally incorporated limited companies

-• Branches of foreign companies.
+• Branches of foreign companies operating in Hong Kong

-Current BR fee structure and changes in 2025
+Current BR fee structure in Hong Kong

 Breakdown of fees and levies